 A monospaced font is a font in which all the individual characters or letters of a word have the same spacing horizontally.
 In other words, each letter takes the same amount of space when we type them, which focuses on the individual letters instead of the whole word.

 Primarily, fonts can be divided into two parts, proportional and monospaced.
 Both have different uses in the industry.

 When used correctly, monospaced fonts work well and enhance the beauty or add character to your headings, ads, social media posts, etc.

 When we say horizontal spacing, we are talking about the width of the characters.
-In monospaced fonts, the width stays the same for all the characters and the letters.
+In monospaced fonts, the width stays the same for all the characters and letters.